timothyjj/newyorktrailheads/_posts/2020-04-18-COVID-19-Related-Parks-and-Trails-Updates.md

 <p>In addition, all firetowers are closed.
 While you can still hike to the top of a mountain with a firetower, you won't be able to climb the tower.</p>

 <p>The trail up Rattlesnake Mountain, in the town of Willsboro, is closed until further notice.</p>

+<p>In the Lake George region, The Schumann Preserve at Pilot Knob and The Pinnacle remain closed until further notice.
+Check the <a href="http://www.lglc.org/" target="_blank">Lake George Land Conservancy site</a> for the latest details.</p>

 <h2>Catskill Region</h2>